Even though most of us are spending the majority of our time at home, it’s still important to be physically active.

 - Hold a dumbbell in each hand and assume a lunge position.

-- Hinge forward at the waist to a 45-degree angle then row, pulling your elbows up and back.
+- Hinge forward at the waist to a 45-degree angle and then row, pulling your elbows up and back.
 Release and return to start.

 - Complete 10 reps here, then switch your lunge and complete 10 more reps.
 Do 2 sets.